Trump Slams Fox News over Planned Interviews with Comey, Schiff

 Comey is slated to appear on Fox News after claiming Fox & Friends canceled an interview with him regarding the DOJ inspector general report.

-FYI: I offered to go on Fox & Friends to answer all questions.
+The ex-FBI official tweeted of the purported incident: FYI: I offered to go on Fox & Friends to answer all questions.
 I can’t change their viewers on Donald Trump but hoped to give them some actual facts about the FBI.
 They booked me for tomorrow at 8 am.
 They just canceled.
 Must have read the report,” the ex-FBI official tweeted of the purported incident.

 FYI: I offered to go on Fox & Friends to answer all questions.
 I can’t change their viewers on Donald Trump but hoped to give them some actual facts about the FBI.
 They booked me for tomorrow at 8 am.
 They just cancelled.
 Must have read the report.